Here’s a complete list of my full-length scripts.

-* Scheduled to be produced by Victorian Players, Youngstown, Ohio, December 2016.
+* Shortened version produced by Victorian Players, Youngstown, Ohio, December 2016.

 Where did Santa Claus come from?
 There is no particular origin myth, until now.
 This story begins in the 1740s with an eccentric German professor of what we now call physics.
 He invents time travel, and when he becomes the target of the wrath of a mob who wants to burn him as a witch, he uses it to escape.
 Involves science fiction, treason against the king, a love story, and some cooking.
 Cast: Seven – six male, one female.